starkware-libs/cairo-docs/src/starkware/cairo/docs/reference/common_library.rst

 ``%{ ids.new_value = __dict_manager.get_dict(ids.dict_ptr)[ids.key] %}``

-The example shows how, for a dictionary whose end pointer is ``dict_end``, the value of a specified key can be updated.
+The example demonstrates how to update the value of a specified key for a dictionary whose end pointer is referenced by ``dict_end``.

 .. tested-code:: cairo library_dict_update0